-A hinterland would be less able to withstand the political and economic interference of the metropolis, would have an abundance of resource extraction industries, fewer skilled and educated workers, a lower standard of living and in many ways would emulate the culture of the metropolis.
+A metropolis is identified as the centre of political and economic power, as having a more advanced labour market, more skilled and educated workers, an abundance of value-added production, higher standard of living, etc. A hinterland would be less able to withstand the political and economic interference of the metropolis, would have an abundance of resource extraction industries, fewer skilled and educated workers, a lower standard of living and in many ways would emulate the culture of the metropolis.

-From the Hinterland
+From the Hinterland - Melanee Thomas.

 I never bought into the Metropolis-Hinterland theory of political organization until I ran as an NDP candidate in my home city of Lethbridge during the 2004 federal election.

-Within this theory, the Metropolis is viewed as an area of privilege with high political priorities, whereas the Hinterland consists of regions where political issues are ignored by the political elite.
+Within Metropolis-Hinterland theory, the Metropolis is viewed as an area of privilege with high political priorities, whereas the Hinterland consists of regions where political issues are ignored by the political elite.